Announcements

 The full-text manuscripts addressing the special issue’s focus should be submitted through the Editorial Park manuscript submission system (https://www.editorialpark.com/jpsp/login ), which can also be accessed through the website (https://www.j-psp.com/ ).
 Please carefully review the Author Guidelines and Submission Preparation Checklist before preparing your manuscript.

-NOTE: When submitting your final manuscript, please select the issue type as “special issue” and “Special Issue on the Effects of Immigration and Refugee on Education”.
+When submitting your final manuscript, please select the issue type as “special issue” and “Special Issue on the Educational Impacts of Immigration and Refugees”.
 You can also include a note in the field ‘Comments for the Editor’ indicating that the paper addresses “Special Issue on the Effects of Immigration and Refugee on Education” special issue.

-NOTE: Because all costs, including plagiarism detection, layout and galley, references, attribution, and attribution check for the special issues, are covered by Octagon Education Services, authors are not charged any fee at any stage of the publication process.
+All publication-related costs—including plagiarism screening, layout and typesetting, reference editing, and attribution checks—are fully covered by Octagon Education Services; therefore, authors are not charged any fees at any stage of the submission or publication process.

 Deadlines for Authors